jermnelson/du-lis-4050/pages/linked-data-semantic-web.md

 connects to the third element, an **object** made up a value, blank node, or IRI.
 One or more these triple statements make up a RDF graph.

+## SPARQL and the Semantic Web
+The real power of RDF Linked Data comes when it is paired with a Triplestore that supports the RDF query language, [SPARQL](https://www.w3.org/TR/sparql11-query/) (short for SPARQL Protocol and RDF Query Language), allows for sophisticated retrieval of data within the triplestore as well as an means to manipulate the data by adding, editing, or deleting triples contained in the triplestore.

+With RDF Linked Data coupled with SPARQL as enabled technologies for the "Semantic Web" a term initially created by Sir Tim Berners-Lee to describe web resources with a set of actionable metadata by algorithms and other machine processing.

 [MRC]: http://www.loc.gov/marc/
 [RDF]: https://www.w3.org/RDF/